Racial Equity Resolution and Related Actions

 Racial Equity Resolution

 During its August 18, 2020 meeting, the State Water Board publicly acknowledged that the historical effects of institutional racism must be confronted throughout government, and it directed staff to develop a priority plan of action.
 The Water Boards Racial Equity Team held public and employee listening sessions to help develop a draft resolution.
 After a public comment period on the draft resolution in spring 2021, the Racial Equity Team made significant updates to the resolution.
 On November 16, 2021, the State Water Board adopted Resolution No. 2021-0050, “Condemning Racism, Xenophobia, Bigotry, and Racial Injustice and Strengthening Commitment to Racial Equity, Diversity, Inclusion, Access, and Anti-Racism" (Racial Equity Resolution) which affirms our commitment to racial equity and directs staff to undertake a variety of actions to achieve racial equity throughout all Water Boards programs and activities.
-Primary among these actions is the implementation of a Racial Equity Action Plan, which the Racial Equity Team is in the process of developing.
+Primary among these actions is the implementation of a Racial Equity Action Plan.

 - Resolution No. 2021-0050, Condemning Racism, Xenophobia, Bigotry, and Racial Injustice and Strengthening Commitment to Racial Equity, Diversity, Inclusion, Access, and Anti-Racism (November 16, 2021)